gedeck/mistat-code-solutions/IndustrialStatistics/errata.md

 - p.
 135, error at end of page: The sentence starting with "Abadie et al."  should read:
 > Abadie et al. (2015) estimated the weights using $𝑊 \gg 0$ and ...

+- p.
+120, at start of 4.3 chapter references should be:
+> Chapter 2 introduced process capability studies that are a prerequisite to the setup of control limits in control charts.

 ## Chapter 5
 - p.
 185, clarify use rendering of interactions
 >  For the interaction part, lower factor levels are identified